discreetlogcontracts/dlcspecs/oracle-uri-proposal.md

 The query string is interpreted as an _measurement_ and describes a certain fact that will be observed by an oracle on the object described by the path.

 If applicable, the path should start with the human organization responsible for the event.
-If it is a price then the name of the exchange where the price is being measured e.g. `binance` or if it's a sporting competition then the name of the competition e.g. `NBA`.
+If it is a price then the name of the exchange where the price is being measured e.g. `Binance` or if it's a sporting competition then the name of the competition e.g. `NBA`.
 If there is no applicable organization because the measurement is being taken on some natural phenomenon like the weather or the passage of time then the first segment of the path should just be the name of this phenomenon e.g. `weather` or `time`.
+Path segments that represent proper nouns of acronyms should be capitalised as they would be written, otherwise they should be lower `kebab-case`.

-Each following segment, should narrow the event id until it focuses on a particular event in space and time.
+Each following segment should narrow the event id until it focuses on a particular event in space and time.
 Oracles are free to define the structure for this themselves with the following considerations:

 1. The event type of the event may require the path has a certain structure.